ssfsx17/sky-islands/readable.md

 While not wearing any armor or shields, your Unarmored skill rating is added to Physical Evasion.

-#### Rating 1

-**Ironbody I** - Add 2 to your physical armor and magical armor while not wearing any armor or shields.
+Rating 1 - **Ironbody I** - Add 2 to your physical armor and magical armor while not wearing any armor or shields.

-#### Rating 20

-**Ironbody II** - Supercedes and replaces Ironbody I. Add 1/4th of your Power Level to your physical armor and magical armor while not wearing any armor or shields.
+Rating 20 - **Ironbody II** - Supercedes and replaces Ironbody I. Add 1/4th of your Power Level to your physical armor and magical armor while not wearing any armor or shields.

-#### Rating 40

-**Ironbody III** - Supercedes and replaces Ironbody I and II.
+Rating 40 - **Ironbody III** - Supercedes and replaces Ironbody I and II.
 Add half of your Power Level to your physical evasion and physical armor ratings while not wearing any armor or shields.

-#### Rating 60

-**Ironbody IV** - Supercedes and replaces Ironbody I, II, and III.
+Rating 60 - **Ironbody IV** - Supercedes and replaces Ironbody I, II, and III.
 Add your Power Level to your physical evasion and physical armor armor ratings while not wearing any armor or shields.

 ### Shields

 One shield takes up one hand.
 Therefore, they cannot be used with two-handed weapons.

-Shields provide the following: - Half Skill Rating gained as Physical Evasion - Half Skill Rating gained as Physical Armor - Half Skill Rating gained as Magical Evasion - Half Skill Rating gained as Magical Armor
+Shields provide the following:

+  - Half Skill Rating gained as Physical Evasion
+  - Half Skill Rating gained as Physical Armor
+  - Half Skill Rating gained as Magical Evasion
+  - Half Skill Rating gained as Magical Armor

 For a minimum of 1 point gained to each stat.

 ### Light Armor

-Light Armor provides the following: - Half Skill Rating gained as Physical Evasion - Half Skill Rating gained as Physical Armor - Half Skill Rating gained as Magical Evasion
+Light Armor provides the following:

+  - Half Skill Rating gained as Physical Evasion
+  - Half Skill Rating gained as Physical Armor
+  - Half Skill Rating gained as Magical Evasion

 For a minimum of 1 point gained to each stat.

 ### Heavy Armor

-Heavy Armor provides the following: - Skill Rating gained as Physical Armor - Half Skill Rating gained as Magical Armor
+Heavy Armor provides the following:

+  - Skill Rating gained as Physical Armor
+  - Half Skill Rating gained as Magical Armor

 For a minimum of 1 point gained to each stat.

 ### Magic Armor

-Magic Armor provides the following: - Skill Rating gained as Magical Evasion - Skill Rating gained as Magical Armor
+Magic Armor provides the following:

+  - Skill Rating gained as Magical Evasion
+  - Skill Rating gained as Magical Armor

 For a minimum of 1 point gained to each stat.